gpstar81/GPStar-proton-pack/WAVTRIGGER.md

 ![](images/FTDI.png)

+![](images/WavTriggerFTDI.jpg)

+![](images/WavTrigger5V.jpg)

 **Firmware Summary Steps**

 1. There is a small switch near the power connect (barrel) to on the WavTrigger, set it to the “load” position
+1. Use dupont connectors to connect the following wires from the FTDI to WavTrigger:
-1. Connect the RX on the FTDI basic to the TX of the WavTrigger, and TX from the FTDI basic to the RX of the Wav Trigger board.
+	- RX on the FTDI basic to the TX of the WavTrigger.
+	- TX from the FTDI basic to the RX of the WavTrigger.
-1. Connect the 5V and GND from both together.
+	- 5V and GND from each side to the other, respectively.
 1. Plug in USB cable from computer to the FTDI basic.

-**IMPORTANT: You will need to solder the 5V pad on the Wav Trigger to enable 5V power from the device.
-When you do this, NEVER USE the BARREL CONNECTOR for power.
-We will be using 5V to power the Wav Triggers for both in the Pack and the Wand.**

-NOTE: See photos below for more information.
-I also wired some connectors to the TX/RX and PWR/GND on the WavTrigger, this will be a good time to do the same to enable easier connections for in the pack and wand.
+**IMPORTANT: Make sure after flashing the firmware to set the small switch on the Wav Trigger back to the RUN position.**

+## Arduino Connections

+Once the firmware is updated to 1.34 and you have confirmed this, there will be connections made to the respective Arduino boards.
+Similar to the previous step the RX and TX will go to the respective TX and RX ports on the Arduino boards.
+See the setup instructions for the Pack and Wand as necessary.
+The 5Vin and GND will be connected to the power to each of the pack and wand, respectively.

+NOTE: See below for more information.
 I used standard breadboard friendly header jumper cables to make the connections from the FTDI basic to the connectors I added to the WavTrigger.
 Also note that the WavTriggers have both a AUX output and/or 2 pins for audio output.
 You can use either or to connect to your speakers or amps.

-**IMPORTANT: Make sure after flashing the firmware to set the small switch on the Wav Trigger back to the RUN position.**

-![](images/WavTriggerFTDI.jpg)

-![](images/WavTrigger5V.jpg)
+**IMPORTANT: You will need to solder the 5Vpad on the Wav Trigger to enable 5V power from the device.
+When you do this, NEVER USE the BARREL CONNECTOR for power.
+We will be using 5V to power the Wav Triggers for both in the Pack and the Wand.**

+Note the "5V" pad just below the SPKR connection holes.
 ![](images/WavTrigger.jpg)

-## File Loading
+## Loading Files to the SD Cards

 Your SD cards **must** be formatted as FAT32 using 32KB block size per the WavTrigger manual.
 Use a full formatting option for the SD cards not a quick formatting for best results.